 Additional symptoms include:

 - Weight loss

-Occasionally, the spleen or liver may become swollen.
-Lung and heart inflammation may occur.
+The spleen or liver may become swollen.
+Lung and heart inflammation may also occur.

 Signs and tests